-Installing a Hard Drive into a Drive Carrier
+Mounting a Hard Drive in a Drive Carrier

-1. Remove the screws securing the dummy drive to the carrier.
-2. Remove the dummy drive from the carrier.
-3. Install a new drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
-4. Secure the hard drive by tightening all six screws.
-5. Replace the drive carrier into the chassis bay, making sure that the drive carrier handle is completely closed.
+1. Insert a drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
+2. Secure the drive to the carrier with four screws, as shown in Figure 6-5.